 Healthy Place is a nonprofit organization focused on youth development through agriculture, community service, culinary arts, gardening, and fishing programs.
 They provide youth with education and training for living a healthy lifestyle while earning a living by way of agriculture.

 Homies Helping Humanity (H3) is organized by a group of friends with the common goal of helping people.
 They produce kits with warm wear, first aid kits and sanitary products to hit the streets with, providing reusable bags with over a dozen items to those experiencing homelessness on the south and west sides of Chicago.
 H3 has grown as an organization, now doing monthly fresh food and produce drop offs in the Roseland community and other neighborhoods on the South Side of Chicago, already giving away over a ton of produce and hundreds of hot meals.

-In Diamond’s Hands was founded by Englewood resident, Diamond Coleman, to provide high quality 1:1 tutoring to students who would otherwise be unable to afford it.
-The program has started in one school and was able to generate significant academic growth for participants.
-The program has been critical at this time because of the learning loss that COVID and remote learning have generated.
+In Diamond's Hands was founded by Englewood resident, Diamond Coleman, to provide high-quality 1:1 tutoring to under-resourced students who face many systemic barriers to achieving educational success.
+The program has started in one public school and was able to produce significant academic growth for participants.
+Individualized tutoring provided by the program has been essential because of the learning loss that COVID and remote learning have generated.

 Jehovah Jireh programming is run out of a community church in the Austin neighborhood.
 They work to meet a wide range of community needs, including violence interruption efforts.
 This summer Jehovah Jireh expanded their mobile food pantry, ran pop-up community events, and provided youth with a stipend to work through the summer.

 Men Making a Difference is a block-by-block grassroots organization run by dedicated community members, Charlie Wilson and Robert "Rock" Calhoun.
 The group’s mission is to combat violence and to build programs to ‘restore’ people to the community, based off the principles of restorative justice.